-Information technology governance structures refer to the design of roles and responsibilities assigned to IT and business committees (IT steering committee and IT strategic committee) for overseeing major IT projects.
-It involves making sure that the organizational executives are engaged in IT governance and by establishing the locus of IT decision making and the line of reporting (de Haes and van Grembergen, 2004).
+Information technology governance structures refer to the design of roles and responsibilities assigned to IT and business committees (IT steering committee and IT strategic committee) for overseeing major IT projects. making sure that the organizational executives are engaged in IT governance and by establishing the locus of IT decision making and the line of reporting (de Haes & van Grembergen, 2004).
 The IT strategic committee operates at the board level and assists the board in overseeing the organization's IT-related matters.
-The IT steering committee operates at executive level and has specific responsibility for overseeing various major IT projects; manage IT priorities, costs, resource allocation, and making sure that IT policies are understood throughout the organization (de Haes and van Grembergen, 2004).
+The IT steering committee operates at executive level and has specific responsibility for overseeing various major IT projects; manage IT priorities, costs, resource allocation, and making sure that IT policies are understood throughout the organization (de Haes & van Grembergen, 2004).
 An important issue, therefore, is the executive participation in IT governance.
 De Haes and van Grembergen remarked that the board, business and IT management have a crucial role to play in ensuring success of IT governance, maintaining that the chief executive officer (CEO) is responsible for carrying out the strategic plans and policies established by the board, and that the chief information officer (CIO) should be included in the senior-level decision-making process and should report directly to the board (von Solms, 2004).
+For effective IT governance and executive participation and responsibility, the CEO should chair the strategic committee.

-2.2.2.2 IT Governance Relational Mechanisms.
+IT Governance Relational Mechanisms

-A critical factor in aligning IT to business is through the relational mechanisms, which include strategic dialogue, shared knowledge, training, knowledge sharing, and effective communication (de Haes and van Grembergen, 2004).
+A critical factor in aligning IT to business is through the relational mechanisms, which include strategic dialogue, shared knowledge, knowledge sharing, training, and effective communication (de Haes & van Grembergen, 2004).
 Anthes (2005) noted that for organizations to avoid anticipated resistance to IT frameworks (processes) implementation, awareness, workshops, and training programs should be instituted, which must involve the IT and operations departments.